zinic/abseta/docs/setting.md

 #### Noteworthy Events

+* Raid of Torvokos
-* The Therai Correction Plot
+* Therai Correction Plot
 * The Therai War
 * The First Collapse